wandb/docs/docs/guides/launch/getting-started.md

 ![](/images/launch/sample_run_terminal_view.png)

 :::info
 There is more than one way to create a W&B Job.
-For more information, [LINK].
+For more information, see the [Create a job](./create-job.md) page.
 :::

 ## Add the job to your queue